 Currently the project hosts an NI 43 101 compliant resource containing 8.9 million indicated ounces of silver plus 1.17 million ounces of inferred silver, 99.3 million indicated pounds of lead plus 13.4 million inferred pounds of lead and 110.8 million indicated pounds of zinc plus 14.3 million inferred pounds of zinc.

-The foregoing geological disclosure has also been reviewed and verified by Kootenay's chief executive officer, James McDonald, PGeo (a qualified person for the purpose of National Instrument 43-101, Standards of Disclosure for Mineral Projects).
+The foregoing geological disclosure has been reviewed and verified by Kootenay's CEO, James McDonald, P.Geo (a qualified person for the purpose of National Instrument 43-101, Standards of Disclosure for Mineral Projects).
 Mr. McDonald is a director of Kootenay.